 Now and then, you will have to bring your logo up to speed.
 Sometimes, sweeping changes in your brand’s story and direction demand new slants to the logo, and at other times it could just be for a modern, fresh touch.
 Any way redesigning a logo can be a big decision that you might need help with.
-So, we’ve rounded up some of our favorite logo redesigns of 2020.
+So, we’ve rounded up some of our favorite logo redesigns.

 Let’s jump in and see how they do it!

-A lot of brands in 2020 are reconstructing historic logo elements with new digital implementations.
+A lot of brands are reconstructing historic logo elements with new digital implementations.
 The UK-based Cadbury’s wanted to refine its existing logo by drawing on the exemplar signature of William Cadbury, the grandson of its founder.
 The company allegedly paid a price of £1 million for the simple refresh.
 However, the price tag starts making sense considering that it’s part of a global brand refresh for a multi-billion-dollar legacy.

 This logo redesign brings life back into the elderly GoDaddy brand.
 The altered wordmark cartels the letters G and O to form a heart.
 This creates the effect of a friendly brand with a heart.
 Plus, the updated color palette suits it, giving it a more modern touch.